1. How will COVID-19 affect my pet and your services?

-No, Membership is not a requirement at this time for all of our Services except Dog Boarding, Dog Daycare, Pet Sitting, and Cat Boarding.
-We offer a la carte rates for all other Services.
+No, Membership is not a requirement for Boot Camp or Phone/Video Consultations however is required for all other services such as Dog Training and Behavior Modification in your home, Dog Boarding, Dog Daycare, Pet Sitting, and Cat Boarding.
 Although all Services are subject to availability, we’re only able to prioritize services and availability and offer many other savings and perks to our Members.

 18. What are the benefits of a Fun Paw Care club Membership?